Epiphany Proclamation 2014

 Each Easter – as on each Sunday – the Holy Church makes present the great and saving deed by which Christ has for ever conquered sin and death.
 From Easter are reckoned all the days we keep holy.
-Ash Wednesday, the beginning of Lent, will occur on the twenty-second day of February.
-The Ascension of the Lord will be commemorated on the seventeenth day of May.
-Pentecost, the joyful conclusion of the season of Easter, will be celebrated on the twenty-seventh day of May.
-And, this year the First Sunday of Advent will be on the second day of December.
+Ash Wednesday, the beginning of Lent, will occur on the fifth day of March.
+The Ascension of the Lord will be commemorated on the twenty-ninth day of May.
+Pentecost, the joyful conclusion of the season of Easter, will be celebrated on the eighth day of June.
+And, this year the First Sunday of Advent will be on the thirtieth day of November.

 Likewise the pilgrim Church proclaims the passover of Christ in the feasts of the holy Mother of God, in the feasts of the Apostles and Saints, and in the commemoration of the faithful departed.